Practical 6: Numeric Data

 So although they don’t need to be done now, you probably want to add both those links to your reading list!

-This is why we spent time talking about Packages, Methods Classes in the lectures… because now we’re going to be making intensive use of them.
+This is why we spent time talking about Packages, Methods Classes… because now we’re going to be making intensive use of them.

 Pandas can do a lot, and you might be feeling a little intimidated by this, but here’s the thing: we were already writing something like pandas from scratch!
 That’s because pandas takes a column-view of data in the same way that our Dictionary-of-Lists did, it’s just that it’s got a lot more features than our ‘simple’ tool did.
 That’s why the documentation is so much more forbidding and why pandas is so much more powerful.